Clean Energy Hawaii

 How are we doing?

-In 2015, more than 23 percent of the energy used by the Hawaiian Electric Companies' customers came from renewable sources, up from nearly 21 percent in 2014.
+In 2017, 27 percent of the energy used by Hawaiian Electric Companies customers came from renewable sources, up from 25.8 percent in 2016.

 Read our latest Renewable Portfolio Standards Report